Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method

 In appendix A, this approximation is studied in depth and we detail the physical consequences of neglecting $\delta \phi$. $\textbf{E}$ acts as an effective energy matrix.
 Note that Eq. (\ref{EMIS:curr}) is similar to a Schrödinger equation for the composite operators.
 We can also include higher order terms in the basis to go further in the approximation.
 This has been done in Ref. \citep{avella_composite_2012}.

-The equations of motion of the composite Green's function only depends on the $\textbf{E}$ and $\textbf{I}$ matrices under our approximation.
+The equations of motion of the composite Green's function only depend on the $\textbf{E}$ and $\textbf{I}$ matrices under our approximation.
 In order to perform a self-consistent scheme, we introduce the $2 \times 2$ correlation function matrix